Technology Information for the 21-22 School Year

 Please see the latest information on Loaner Device Pickup (updated 9/21/21)

-Each student should have a fully charged device available for their individual use daily, regardless of the learning model (fully remote or hybrid).
-Students may use their own device (a Windows or Mac laptop or a Chromebook), or Sturgis can provide a 1:1 Chromebook to any student who needs one, to avoid sharing devices.
-1:1 devices can go home, and families will be responsible for any loss or damage per the Responsible Use Policy (RUP).
-Students learning from home will participate in class via Google Meet.
-Those at home, especially those with other family members learning and working remotely, should consider purchasing earbuds or headphones with a microphone to better hear and participate in the Meet.
+Each student should have a fully charged device available for their individual use daily.
+Students may use their own device (a Windows or Mac laptop or a Chromebook).
+Students may also request a 1:1 loaner device and families will be responsible for any loss or damage per the Responsible Use Policy (RUP).

 Families should be aware that school-issued Chromebooks can only be logged into with a Sturgis email account, and will be monitored via GoGuardian software whether on campus or at home to help keep students safe online.

 CHROMEBOOKS: The use of a Sturgis-provided Chromebook is for that student’s educational purposes only.
 Students and parents must sign a Responsible Use Policy (RUP) to which students must adhere.